regtay/Easy-Peasy/EasyPeasy.md

 What is running on the highest port?

-* The higest port is 11 away for the total number of networking ports (65535)
+* The highest port is 11 away for the total number of networking ports (65535)

 ## Task 2 ##